docknetwork/api-docs/source/index.html.md

 `GET /jobs/{id}`

-This is an operation to returns information related to the job being processed and its associated blockchain transaction.
+This is an operation to return information related to the job being processed and its associated blockchain transaction.
 On completion or failure, the job data will be updated with a response from the blockchain.

 <h3 id="get-job-status-and-data-parameters">Parameters</h3>